iExecBlockchainComputing/idapp/cli/README.md

 ## TODO

-- [ ] use dockerode lib => npm i dockerode (may be)
+- [X] use dockerode lib => npm i dockerode (may be) -> Done in API
-- [ ] build iDapp sconification service & its API
+- [X] build iDapp sconification service & its API
-- [ ] publish App Contract
+- [X] publish App Contract
 - [ ] new command to publish order
-- [ ] Be sure to use Docker username and not docker email to tag Docker image
+- [X] Be sure to use Docker username and not docker email to tag Docker image (we now ask directly for the username, instead of trying to get it from user locally installed docker)
 - [ ] Have a global progress bar (sconification process when calling API may take 6-7min)